saoirse-defi/CI-MS4-Farm2Table/README.md

 For this project, the frontend framework I decided to use was Materialize.
 In my previous 2 milestone projects, I chose Bootstrap for the frontend, but I can now safely say that I much prefer the look of Materialize.
 As it is based on the principles of material design, all elements just seem that little bit sharper and current.

+### Error Handling

+#### Django Messages

+This section outlined the technology used to pass the user information without refreshing the page.
+These notifications appear when:

+* Adding/Removing/Adjusting products to/from the bag
+* Adding/Removing products to/from the user's watch list
+* Adding/Updating/Removing a product to/from the store
+* A user updates their profile
+* A store owner updates their store profile

+##### Custom Django Message Tags

+Django messages allows developers to create custom message tags to allow for more granular UX notifications.
+As you can see from the image below, two new message tags have been created for this project.

+* Checkout[50] - In charge of displaying the shopping cart modal to the user whenever they add an item to the cart
+* Wishlist[60] - Allow for a custom modal when the adds/removes items from their wish list

+#### API Exceptions

+#### Other Low Level Exceptions

+Other low level exceptions such as client-side errors (4xx) or server-side errors (5xx) will also be handled, describing to the user which error occurred.
+The user will also have an option to either return to their homepage or the login page depending on their credentials.

 ### Database Design